BowenLyu/GFFit/README.md

 # GFFit

-Normal estimation network.
+Normal estimation network preview.

-# Result for preview
+## Result for preview

 RMSE error on the PCPNet dataset